Scientific VR training

-Train scientists on instruments they have not touched yet.
-Guide them while they touch the real one.
+Train scientists on the instruments before they ever touch the real ones.

-Procedure training, instrument familiarisation, and workflow practice in a fully reproduced lab environment.
+Procedure training, instrument familiarisation, and full workflow practice in a fully reproduced lab environment.

 Shared VR sessions, remote demonstration, and guided training with original avatars.